 - IRA contributions

 4. Make note of taxes already paid

 It is important to document the taxes you’ve paid previously.
+Using tax tools like online calculator can prove useful most of the time.
 Documenting state and local taxes paid, real estate taxes paid and personal taxes paid can help you from overpaying.

 5. Prepare itemized tax deductions and credits